keithnlarsen/stub.js/README.md

 ## Why a stubbing library?

-Well, javascript has the ability to mock object inherantly built into it, you can just define an object literal, and wammo, you have a mock.
-But what if I want to track what happened to that mock when it is passed into a some code module that I want to test.
+Well, javascript has the ability to mock an object built into it, you can just define an object literal, and wammo, you have a mock.
+But what if I want to track what happened to that mock when it's passed into some code module that I want to test?
 You need something to record what has happened while it was in use.
 That is what stub does, it will record everything that happens to a stubbed method, and allow you to assert on expected events later.

-## But there are already libraries out there?
+## But there are already libraries out there for javascript?

-Yes, there are, but they all seemed so heavy to me, and tried to take on an almost Java-ish feel to them, but this is javascript, why does it have to be so complex?
+Yes, there are, but they all seemed so heavy to me, and tried to take on an almost Java-ish feel to them.
+But this is javascript, why does it have to be so complex?
 So I created my own library that I think is just complex enough to get the job done.

 # Contribute